-If you have chosen to receive your quarterly statements in the post and you were due to receive one prior to 21st November 2021 then Experian will still send this to you.
-If you view quarterly statements online then you’ll still be able to access them by logging in to your Identity Monitor account until 21st November 2021.
+If you have chosen to receive your quarterly statements in the post and you were due to receive one prior to 21 November 2021 then Experian will still send this to you.
+If you view quarterly statements online then you’ll still be able to access them by logging in to your Identity Monitor account until 21 November 2021.

 Yes, any queries or complaints that Experian are currently investigating for you will continue until resolved.
-Experian will continue to contact you directly.

 To download, email, or print your Experian Credit Reports – simply follow the steps below:

 - From the Identity Monitor home page, click to the 'Previous credit reports' link on the right-hand side.

 - Click on the ‘List view’ tab to display your full report history.

 - Locate and click the link for the Credit Report you wish to save.

 - When the Credit Report has loaded, click the ‘Print or save’ link to open a printable version of your Credit Report that you can print or download.